WSIS Action Lines Facilitators Meeting

 Arguments

-WSIS has evolved from a digital development framework to the digital arm of the sustainable development agenda
+WSIS established as comprehensive digital development framework including all stakeholders and became digital arm of sustainable development agenda

 Topics